BORNEO: SABAH, MALAYSIA BIRDING TOUR: DETAILED ITINERARY

 The reserves also have one of the largest populations of Bornean Orang-utans in Borneo and we should see these magnificent apes in their forest kingdom, a truly thrilling sight.
 Other regularly observed primates include Sunda Pigtail Macaque, the beautiful Maroon Langur (or Red Leaf Monkey) and Bornean Gibbon.

-Borneo: Sabah: Day 15 After some final birding at Danum Valley we will drive to Lahad Datu airport, where our Borneo tour ends this afternoon.
+Borneo: Sabah: Day 15 After some final birding at Danum Valley this morning we will return to our lodge to wash, change.
+Afterwards, we will drive to Lahad Datu airport, where our Borneo tour ends this afternoon.